mapbender/mapbender/UPGRADING.md

 #### Other asset removals
 The outdated underscore.js version in Mapbender/CoreBundle/Resources/public/vendor has been removed.
 Custom Elements or Templates requiring underscore should use the version installed into web/components/underscore (which is provided by default by all included Templates).

+Redundant copies of StringHelper SymfonyAjaxManager and EventDispatcher scripts have been removed.
+You will still find versions of these in mapbender/data-source and mapbender/vis-ui.js packages.

+An assortment of obsolete jQuery plugin sources unused by Mapbender been removed.
+See [the v3.0.7.7 tree](https://github.com/mapbender/mapbender/tree/v3.0.7.7/src/Mapbender/CoreBundle/Resources/public/regional/vendor/jquery) for affected files.
+If you need any of these in a custom project template, you should re-add these, or suitable modern versions, into the appropriate project bundle.

+[Vintage Internet Explorer shims](https://github.com/mapbender/mapbender/tree/v3.0.7.7/src/Mapbender/CoreBundle/Resources/public/regional/vendor/ie-hacks) have likewise been removed.

 #### PrintService restructuring
 It has generally been very difficult to customize PrintService via standard inheritance / DI methods due to its almost entirely closed nature.